 There are a variety of methods that one can use to donate to Trinity Health Foundation.
 Here is a brief review of various methods that you may choose.
-We recommend that you do consult with your accountant, financial planner/adviser, or attorney to determine which method may be best for your unique financial situation.
+We recommend that you do consult with your accountant, financial planner/advisor, or attorney to determine which method may be best for your unique financial situation.

 The most common gift is cash, check, credit card, money order or bank draft.
 Cash contributions can be made either in lump sum payments or installments.